Detecting Masquerade Attacks in Controller Area Networks Using Graph Machine Learning: Acknowledgments

+\begin{IEEEbiography}[{ }]{William Marfo} (Member, IEEE) received the Ph.D. degree in Computer Science from the University of Texas at El Paso, USA.
+He is currently an Associate Specialist and Cyberinfrastructure Software Engineer with the Cascadia Region Earthquake Science Center (CRESCENT) at the University of California, Davis, USA.
+His research interests include machine learning, high-performance computing, and cybersecurity for complex computational systems.
+He develops scalable software and AI/ML models for large-scale seismic data processing and interdisciplinary earthquake science.
+He previously conducted research at U.S. Department of Energy national laboratories and was named a 2025 Trusted CI Fellow by the US National Science Foundation (NSF) Cybersecurity Center of Excellence.
+Dr. Marfo is a member of ACM, SIAM, AMS, and ISACA. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Pablo Moriano} (Senior Member, IEEE) received B.S. and M.S. degrees in electrical engineering from Pontificia Universidad Javeriana in Colombia and M.S. and Ph.D. degrees in informatics from Indiana University Bloomington, Bloomington, IN, USA.
-He is a research scientist with the Computer Science and Mathematics Division at Oak Ridge National Laboratory, Oak Ridge, TN, USA.
-His research lies at the intersection of data science, network science, and cybersecurity.
-In particular, he uses data-driven and computational methods to discover, understand, and detect anomalous behavior in large-scale networked systems.
-Applications of his research range across multiple disciplines, including, the detection of exceptional events in social media, Internet route hijacking, insider threat behavior in version control systems, and anomaly detection in cyber-physical systems.
-Dr. Moriano is a member of ACM and SIAM. \end{IEEEbiography}
+\begin{IEEEbiography}[{ }]{Pablo Moriano} (Senior Member, IEEE) received the B.S. and M.S. degrees in electrical engineering from Pontificia Universidad Javeriana, Colombia, and the M.S. and Ph.D. degrees in informatics from Indiana University Bloomington, Bloomington, IN, USA.
+He is a Staff Scientist with the Computer Science and Mathematics Division, Oak Ridge National Laboratory, Oak Ridge, TN, USA.
+His research interests include data science, network science, and cybersecurity, with a focus on the design of AI and statistical methods for anomaly detection in large-scale networked and cyber-physical systems.
+Applications of his work include intrusion detection, insider-threat analytics, and Internet-routing security.
+Dr. Moriano is also a Senior Member of the ACM and a member of SIAM. \end{IEEEbiography}

 \begin{IEEEbiography} [{ }]{Deepak Tosh} (Senior Member, IEEE) is an associate professor of Computer Science at the University of Texas at El Paso.
-His research focuses on addressing various multi-disciplinary networking and cybersecurity challenges associated with critical national infrastructures, Industrial Internet of Things, Blockchain, and tactical battlefields.
-His research team has been working on multiple DOE and NSF-funded projects to develop resilient data/process provenance mechanisms for industrial operational technology environments and military applications.
-He has authored/co-authored more than 70 peer-reviewed conference papers, book chapters, and journal papers.
-Two of his research works on Blockchain were also awarded as “Top 50 Blockchain Papers in 2018” at BlockchainConnect Conference, 2019.
+His research focuses on addressing various multi-disciplinary networking and cybersecurity challenges associated with critical national infrastructures, network virtualization, Industrial Internet of Things (IIoT), space cyber-physical systems, Blockchain, and tactical networking.
+His research has been supported by Department of Energy (DOE) and National Science Foundation (NSF) grants.
+He has authored/co-authored more than 90 peer-reviewed conference papers, book chapters, and journal papers.
+Two of his research works on Blockchain and data provenance received the “Top 50 Blockchain Papers in 2018” award at BlockchainConnect Conference, 2019.
 He is also a recipient of the prestigious NSF CAREER award, 2023. \end{IEEEbiography}

 \begin{IEEEbiography} [{ }]{Shirley V. Moore} (Member, IEEE) received a B.A. degree in mathematics and chemistry from Indiana University, an M.Ed. degree from the University of Illinois, an M.S. in mathematics from Wichita State University, and M.S. and Ph.D. degrees in Computer Sciences from Purdue University.
 She is an Associate Professor in the Computer Science Department at the University of Texas at El Paso, USA.
 Her research is in parallel and high-performance computing, including distributed deep learning.
 Her focus is on performance optimization methodologies and tools.
 She is a Senior Member of ACM. \end{IEEEbiography}